BMC-CS-340/BMC-CS-340.github.io/labs/Lab11.md

 =============================================================

 In this lab, you will develop a routing algorithm to securely send data between state capitals.
 Each state capital building has a government-approved router, but not all capitals are directly connected.
 Only state capitals of bordering states are connected.
 Given a source state and a destination state, you will use Dijkstra's algorithm to calculate the shortest path (in kilometers) for transmitting the data, with the route passing only through the capitals of bordering states.
 For example, a secure message from Albany, NY to Annapolis, Maryland could follow one of these paths:
-- (Albany, NY -> Trenton, NJ -> Dover, DE -> Annapolis, MD)
+- `(Albany, NY -> Trenton, NJ -> Dover, DE -> Annapolis, MD)`
-- (Albany, NY -> Harrisburg, PA -> Annapolis, MD)
+- `(Albany, NY -> Harrisburg, PA -> Annapolis, MD)`

-However the path (Albany, NY -> Dover, DE -> Annapolis, MD) would not be valid, as New York and Delaware do not share a border.
+However the path `(Albany, NY -> Dover, DE -> Annapolis, MD)` would not be valid, as New York and Delaware do not share a border.

 You will implement a Graph where each state is represented as a vertex.
-The edges between vertices represent connections between bordering states, with edge weightts indicating the distance between capitals.
+The edges between vertices represent connections between bordering states, with edge weights indicating the distance between capitals.

 ## Objectives: